 One of the reasons we procrastinate is fear of failure.
 But that didn't stop Walt Disney.
-He was fired by a newspaper editor for lack of ideas and went bankrupt several times before he built Disneyland.
-It didn't stop Henry Ford either.
-He failed and went broke five times before he finally succeeded.
+He was fired by a newspaper editor for lack of ideas and went bankrupt several times before he built

 A wise person does at once, what a fool does at last.
 Both do the same thing; only at different times.